Leveraging Sound Source Trajectories for Universal Sound Separation: Method

 The network used for target sound extraction in this study is also based on SpatialNet with Mamba \cite{spatialnet-mamba}.
 In this paper, we modify SpatialNet to serve as the target sound extraction network.
 The T-F domain representation $\mathbf{Y}\in\mathbb{R}^{F\times T\times 2M}$ of the audio mixture first undergoes a 1-D convolutional layer to obtain signal features $\mathbf{Y_f}\in\mathbb{R}^{F\times T\times H}$, where $H$ is the size of hidden state.
 The intensity trajectory of the target sound source is also converted into frames by averaging the intensity trajectory in one frame, which can be denoted as $\mathbf{I\_Traj}_c\in\mathbb{R}^{1\times T\times 3}$.
 Then the framed intensity trajectory undergoes a different 1-D convolution encoder to obtain trajectory features, which can be denoted as $\mathbf{I\_Traj\_f}_c\in\mathbb{R}^{1\times T\times H}$.
 The signal feature and the trajectory feature are then multiplied together and fed into subsequent cross-band and narrow-band modules.
 Unlike the original SpatialNet, where the network's output was the single-channel signals for all sound sources, the modified SpatialNet now outputs the FOA multi-channel signal of the target sound source.
 The architecture of the modified SpatialNet is shown in Fig. \ref{fig:spatialnet-tse}.

 In order to establish the performance upper bound of the target sound extraction network, ensuring that its separation performance improves with the precision of the intensity trajectory, unlike the testing phase, during the training of the target sound extraction network, we do not use the output of the initial tracking module as the input.
-Instead, the groundtruth intensity trajectory $\mathbf{I\_traj}^{trg}_c$ is utilized as input.
+Instead, the groundtruth intensity trajectory $\mathbf{I\_traj}^\mathrm{trg}_c$ is utilized as input.
 Therefore, the training of the target sound extraction network is independent of the initial tracking module.
-The loss function for training the target sound extraction network is the negative signal-to-noise-ratio (SNR), which is the same as SpatialNet \cite{spatialnet}.
+The loss function for training the target sound extraction network is the negative signal-to-noise-ratio (SNR).